Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     ```

 ## Local Storage
 Local storage is a way to store semi-persistent data in the user's browser.
 SpiraApps have access to a single storage location with data stored as a string.
 The storage can be retrieved, updated, or deleted.
-The storage is accessed via helper functions that use the SpiraApp guid.
+The storage is accessed via helper functions that use a string provided by a SpiraApp.
+Do not use this for storing secure information.

 === "Explanation"
+    ??? note "getLocalData(storageKey: string) => string"
-    - **getLocalData**: retrieve the local storage object for this user, on this browser, for this SpiraApp.
-Takes the app guid as its parameter (string)
+        Retrieves the local storage object for this user, on this browser, for this SpiraApp.

+        - **storageKey**: Key to store the data in.
+Must contain the APP_GUID for key uniqueness.
+        - **returns**: The data as a string, stored at that key, if any

+    ??? note "setLocalData(storageKey: string, data: any)"
-    - **setLocalData**: sets or updates the local storage.
-Takes the app guid (string) as the first parameter, and a string for the data to be set as the second parameter (string).
+        Sets or updates the local storage entry for this app guid.
+Takes the app guid (string) as the first parameter, and data to be put in localStorage as the second parameter (string).

-    - **removeLocalData**: deletes all local storage for this user, in this browser, for this SpiraApp.
-Takes the app guid as its parameter (string)
+        - **storageKey**: Key the data is stored in.
+Must contain the APP_GUID for key uniqueness.
+        - **data**: Any data, as per localStorage restrictions.
+This data will be saved as a string.
+Complex types like objects will have .ToString called on them by the localStorage API, likely resulting in unintended outcomes.

+    ??? note "removeLocalData(storageKey: string)"
+        Deletes the information stored in a given key.

+        - **storageKey**: Key to remove from localStorage.
+Must contain the APP_GUID for key uniqueness.

+=== "Best Practices"
+    Always use your APP_GUID as a prefix / suffix of the local storage keys your SpiraApp uses to avoid conflicts with other SpiraApps.
+Define these keys as constants at the top of the JS file.

+    Your SpiraApp will likely not be distributed by Inflectra if you fail to follow this rule, since it puts localStorage based functionality of Spira & other SpiraApps at risk.

 === "Example"